The new EQS: MBUX (Mercedes-Benz User Experience)

 - If the EQS driver regularly uses the massage function according to the hot-stone principle, the system automatically suggests the comfort function to them in wintry temperatures.

-- If the user regularly switches on the heating of the steering wheel in addition to the seat heating, for example, this is suggested to them as soon as they activates the seat heating.
+- If the user regularly switches on the heating of the steering wheel in addition to the seat heating, for example, this is suggested to them as soon as they activate the seat heating.

 - The EQS's chassis can be raised in order to offer more ground clearance.
 A useful function for steep driveways or raised points on the ground for traffic calming ("sleeping policemen").
 MBUX remembers the GPS position at which the user has made use of the "Vehicle Lift-Up" function.
 If the vehicle approaches this GPS position again, MBUX suggests raising of the EQS.